shiyis/nlpwme/modules/0-info-theory.md

 ❗ This page largely follows the [Analytics Vindya](https://www.analyticsvidhya.com) blog on [Entropy](https://www.analyticsvidhya.com/blog/2020/11/entropy-a-key-concept-for-all-data-science-beginners/#h-what-is-a-decision-tree-in-machine-learning)

 ### **What Exactly Is Entropy?**
-According to wikipedia, it is a scientific concept, as well as a measurable physical property, that is most commonly associated with a state of `disorder, randomness, or uncertainty`.

-The term and the concept are used in diverse fields, from classical thermodynamics, where it was first recognized, to microscopic description of nature in statistical physics, and the the principles of information theory.
+The word and notion are used in a number of contexts, from classical thermodynamics, where it was first discovered, to the foundations of information theory, to the microscopic descriptions of nature in statistical physics.

-It's said to have far-reaching influence of the establishment of many fields including physics, chemistry, and in biological systems.
+It is thought to have significantly influenced the advancement of a number of fields, including physics, chemistry, and biological systems.

-In physicist Ludwig Boltzmann explained entropy as the measure of the number of possible microscopic arrangements or states of individual atoms and molecules of a system that comply with the macroscopic condition of the system.
+Ludwig Boltzmann, a physicist, defined entropy as the quantity of microscopic configurations or states of individual atoms and molecules inside a system that are compatible with the macroscopic requirements of the system.

-In 1948, Bell Labs scientist Claude Shannon developed similar statistical concepts of measuring microscopic uncertainty and multiplicity to the problem of random losses of information in telecommunication signals.
+In order to solve the problem of random information losses in telecommunication communications, Bell Labs scientist Claude Shannon developed comparable statistical approaches for estimating microscopic uncertainty and multiplicity in 1948.

 ### **The Origin of Entropy**

-Claude E. Shannon's 1958 paper on _A Mathematical Theory of Communication_ marked the birth of information theory.
-He aimed to mathematically measure the statistical nature of lost information in phone-line signals and proposed information entropy to estimate uncertainty reduced by a message.
+A _Mathematical Theory of Communication_, written by Claude E. Shannon in 1958, is where information theory first made its appearance.
+In an effort to properly quantify the stochastic nature of lost information in phone-line transmissions, he invented information entropy to measure the amount of uncertainty that a message eliminated.

-Entropy measures the amount of surprise and data present in a variable.
-In information theory, a random variable's entropy reflects the average uncertainty level in its possible outcomes.
+Entropy is a measure of how much surprise and data are included in a variable.
+Information theory defines a random variable's entropy as the average level of uncertainty over all of its possible outcomes.

-Events with higher uncertainty have higher entropy information theory finds applications in machine learning models including decision trees.
-Understanding entropy helps improve data storage, communication, and decision-making.
+Events with more uncertainty have larger entropies, according to the entropy information theory, which also applies to decision trees and other machine learning models.
+The idea of entropy can be applied to improve communication, decision-making, and data storage.

 ### **The Decision Tree Algorithm**

-The Decision Tree is a popular supervised learning technique in machine learning, serving as a hierarchical if-else statement based on feature comparison operators.
-It's used for regression and classification problems, `finding relationships between prediction and response variables`.
-The tree structure includes Root, Branch, and Leaf nodes, representing all possible outcomes based on specific conditions or rules.
-The algo aims to create `homogenous leaf nodes` containing records of a single type in the outcome variable.
-However, sometimes restrictions may lead to mixed outcomes in the Leaf nodes.
+A common supervised learning method in machine learning is the decision tree, which functions as a hierarchical if-then statement based on feature comparison operators. '

+Finding links between prediction and response variables is what it's utilized for in regression and classification challenges.
+The Root, Branch, and Leaf nodes of the tree structure depict all outcomes based on particular conditions or rules.

+The algorithm seeks to produce 'homogenous leaf nodes' with only records of that type in the output variable.
+However, constraints can occasionally provide contradictory results in the Leaf nodes.

-To build the tree, the algo selects features and thresholds by optimizing a loss function, aiming for the most accurate predictions.
-Decision Trees offer interpretable models and are widely used for various applications, from simple binary classification to complex decision-making.
+The algorithm chooses features and thresholds for the tree by maximizing a loss function with the goal of making the most precise predictions.
+Decision trees are frequently used for a wide range of applications, from straightforward binary classification to complex decision-making.

 ### **The Connections between These Two**

-As I have gone over these concepts, it seems to be the case that entropy has to do with the transformation between heterogeneity to homogeneity, and the decision tree algo is doing exactly that.
+After reviewing these ideas, it appears that entropy has something to do with the conversion of heterogeneity to homogeneity, and the decision tree algorithm is doing just that.

 ---